Woodcot Community Preschool

 - What specialist services and expertise are available at or accessed by the setting/school/college?

-Staff at Woodcot Pre-school have a wealth of knowledge and experience, 1 members of staff are level 5 (including the SENCo)
+Staff at Woodcot Pre-school have a wealth of knowledge and experience, 3 members of staff are level 5 (including the SENCo (Special Education Neds Coordinator))

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

 Jeanie Arthur and Carly Bacon have both received SENCO training within SFYC.
-Amanda attends regular SENCO meetings where her training is kept updated and in line with statutory policies for children with special education needs.
+Carly Bacon attends regular SENCO meetings where her training is kept updated and in line with statutory policies for children with special education needs.
+Carly Bacon has recently achieved NCFE Level 3 Award For Special Educational Needs Coordinators in Early Years Settings

-Woodcot Community Pre-school is situated in the same building as SFYC, where we can contact and liaise with Area INCO on any questions or concerns we have.
+Woodcot Community Pre-school is situated in the same building as Woodcot Primary School.

 A member of staff attended the Keep on Talking Project and training has been cascaded down to all staff in aiding and supporting children with speech and language development.